dps923/winter2020/notes/test-success-info.md

 The duration of each test will vary, between 40 and 60 minutes.
 Generally, about 4 minutes per question is allotted, which seems to work out OK.
 And, you will have some choice - you will be able to answer any "x" of "y" questions.

-The tested topics are mostly review-based, but will also include topics for the current "week".
+The tested topics are mostly review-based, covered since the previous test, but will also include topics for the current "week".

 A few other points: